 John Sheahan graduated with a Bachelors in History from the University of Chicago and then a J.D. from the University of Chicago Law School.
 While at Chicago, John was widely considered the nation’s best active all-around player, and he led his teams to five national titles, including the first NAQT Intercollegiate Championship in 1997, a dramatic come-from-behind overtime thriller over Harvard.

 Eric Tentarelli began his collegiate playing career at MIT, where he won a national title.
 After Eric moved to Cornell University as a Ph.D. candidate in Physics, he continued as a player, tournament director, organizer, and perpetual All-Star award winner.

 Andy Watkins played his first high school quiz bowl tournaments in Pittsburgh; as a result, they were all directed by Dwight Kidder.
-In college, Andy began writing and editing for both high school and college events, head editing two HSNCTs and an NSC, as well as three of the six Harvard Fall Tournaments to date.
-Andy is currently a happily married chemistry grad student at NYU.
-Andy was a member from 2012 until 2013, when he resigned after a website security review revealed inappropriate access during his time as a player.
+In college, Andy began writing and editing for both high school and college events, head-editing two HSNCTs as well as three of the six Harvard Fall Tournaments to date.
+Andy was a member from 2012 until 2013, when he resigned after a website security review revealed inappropriate access to questions during his time as a player.